Tom-Bonnike/netlify-plugin-inline-critical-css/README.md

     # Whether to minify the generated critical-path CSS.
     minify = true

+    # A filter used to target files in the publish directory.
+This option is
+    # passed onto the readdirp library.
+Be sure to target only HTML files.
+    fileFilter = "*.html"

+    # A list of directories to target or ignore.
+This is also passed on to
+    # readdirp.
+    directoryFilter = ["!node_modules"]

     # Whether to remove the inlined styles from any stylesheets referenced in the HTML.
 Use with caution.
 Removing the critical CSS per page results in a unique async loaded CSS file for every page, meaning you can’t rely on cache across multiple pages.
     extract = false